RISCY-SVT/ncnn/README.md

 - Extensible model design, supports 8bit quantization and half-precision floating point storage, can import caffe/pytorch/mxnet/onnx/darknet/keras/tensorflow(mlir) models
 - Support direct memory zero copy reference load network model
 - Can be registered with custom layer implementation and extended
-- Well, it is strong, not afraid of being stuffed with 卷 QvQ
+- Well, it is strong and not afraid of heavy workloads QvQ

-## 功能概述

-- 支持卷积神经网络，支持多输入和多分支结构，可计算部分分支
-- 无任何第三方库依赖，不依赖 BLAS/NNPACK 等计算框架
-- 纯 C++ 实现，跨平台，支持 Android / iOS 等
-- ARM Neon 汇编级良心优化，计算速度极快
-- 精细的内存管理和数据结构设计，内存占用极低
-- 支持多核并行计算加速，ARM big.LITTLE CPU 调度优化
-- 支持基于全新低消耗的 Vulkan API GPU 加速
-- 可扩展的模型设计，支持 8bit [量化](tools/quantize) 和半精度浮点存储，可导入 caffe/pytorch/mxnet/onnx/darknet/keras/tensorflow(mlir) 模型
-- 支持直接内存零拷贝引用加载网络模型
-- 可注册自定义层实现并扩展
-- 恩，很强就是了，不怕被塞卷 QvQ

----

 ## supported platform matrix